-Who is Catechumenate Guy?
 Jerry Pare’ was first introduced to the catechumenate while studying at the University of Notre Dame in the early ’80’s.
-I have been blessed to be able to minister at various levels and in various denominations in the catechumenate.
+I have been blessed to be able to do catechumenate ministry at various levels and in various denominations through the years.
 And I believe that the catechumenate has been a leaven for the church throughout her life.
-I spend a lot of time pondering “matters catechumenal” and wants to share those reflections on these pages.
+I spend a lot of time pondering “matters catechumenal” and want to share those reflections on these pages.
 Your reflections and comments will be appreciated in turn.

 More concretely: I was baptized as a Roman Catholic Christian infant and formed by Christian parents who took their baptismal covenant (even though they wouldn’t call it that) very seriously.
 I went to Mt.
 Angel Seminary in Oregon as a high school freshman and left after my sophomore year of college.
 I studied philosophy and history of religions at the University of California at Santa Cruz (UCSC).
-Rather than return to the seminary as I planned, I married and moved to Southern California.
+Rather than return to the seminary as I planned, I married and moved to Southern California with my wife, Mary.
 I decided to continue in the area of theology with the hope of teaching at a college, seminary or university.
+At one point I dreamed of returning to Mt.
+Angel as a lay theologian.
+That would have been a disaster.
+Theologically, I am too progressive to ever teach there.
 I focused on Scripture during a Master’s program at Claremont School of Theology and moved on to the University of Notre Dame to study systematic theology.

 While at Notre Dame I was introduced to the catechumenate at our local parish.
 I enjoyed “adult education.”
 The catechumenate drew me in.
 After finishing studies at Notre Dame I became the first RCIA Director for the local Diocese of Ft Wayne-South Bend.
-I was also active in the North American Forum on the Catechumenate at this time.
+I was also active in the North American Forum on the Catechumenate.
+(That organization dissolved in 2013.
+This was a loss for the Roman Catholic Church.)
 After a few years I became the first Executive Director of the National Council for Catholic Evangelization.
 I ministered at the parochial level on a catechumenate team at our local parish in Chicago.